How to Kill Cactus Growth in Your Yard (With or Without Chemicals)

 Different cities will have different advice or services offered for this, depending on where you live, so you may want to check your local regulations.
 It’s organic, it’s made up of a lot of water, and generally speaking the cactus will shrivel into a much smaller state in due time.
 In the meantime, however, it’ll be awfully pointy so be careful!

 A recipe for a homemade cactus killer is one part gin, one part vinegar, and one part water.
-You can put this in a bottle and spray it, and pour it around the base of the plant.
+You can put this in a bottle and spray i (using a tiny amount of dish soap in the mixture can help the solution stick to the cactus), and pour it around the base of the plant.

 If you want to go the chemical-free route, here are some useful tips on safely and properly removing a cactus from your yard.